Lake Waramaug State Park

 The lake is in three towns: Washington, Kent and Warren.
 None of them is big on developing the lakefront and as a result, there are pretty much no commercial entities along the road around it (the state park does have a little snack bar).
 There is a lot of undeveloped land and a fair share of modest (looking, not costing) houses around the lake.
 But not too much.

-The towns greatly limit boat travel on the lake and highly regulate pretty much everything that gets out onto it.
+The towns greatly limit boat travel on the lake and highly regulate pretty much everything that gets put into it.
 And you know what?
 THAT’S WHAT MAKES IT GREAT.
 It’s peaceful, beautiful, green and healthy.

 Definitely one of our favorite lake swimming spots in the state… so much so I didn’t even mind two unplanned visits in three days.